 top of page

-When Hospital-Acquired Staph Infections are Grounds for Medical Malpractice Lawsuits
+When are Hospital-Acquired Staph Infections Grounds for Medical Malpractice Lawsuits?
+Insights from a Personal Injury Lawyer

 Staph infections are a common occurrence in hospitals, especially among surgical, immune-suppressed, or elderly patients who are at high risk of infection.
 The Centers for Disease Control and Prevention (CDC) reports that one in 25 hospitalized individuals develop an infection after a hospital stay.